leobudima/elogii-blog/content/complete-guide-to-green-logistics.md

 Keep your on-demand delivery green by dispatching orders by bike or even on foot.
 This especially goes for hyperlocal deliveries of smaller orders.

-Your company’s carbon footprint is at zero when doing bike or on foot deliveries - no fuel, no emissions!
+Your company’s carbon footprint is at zero when doing bike or on-foot deliveries - no fuel, no emissions!

 ## Start the Path to Zero Waste